rvenutolo/gs-accessing-twitter/README.md

 Within the `TwitterConfig`'s body, two beans are declared: a `ConnectController` bean and a `UserIdSource` bean.

 Obtaining user authorization from Twitter involves a "dance" of redirects between the application and Twitter.
-This "dance" is formally known as [OAuth][oauth]'s _Resource Owner Authorization_.
+This "dance" is formally known as [OAuth][u-oauth]'s _Resource Owner Authorization_.
 Don't worry if you don't know much about OAuth.
 Spring Social's [`ConnectController`][ConnectController] takes care of the OAuth dance for you.

 Notice that `ConnectController` is created by injecting a [`ConnectionFactoryLocator`][ConnectionFactoryLocator] and a [`ConnectionRepository`][ConnectionRepository] via the constructor.
 You won't need to explicitly declare these beans, however.
 The `@EnableTwitter` annotation ensures that a `ConnectionFactoryLocator` bean is created, and the `@EnableInMemoryConnectionRepository` annotation creates an in-memory implementation of `ConnectionRepository`.